kshootmania/ksm-chart-format/kson_format.md

     slam_swing: uint[]?  // (OPTIONAL SUPPORT)
     slam_mute:  uint[]?  // (OPTIONAL SUPPORT)

-    // Note: Inserting custom key sounds here is not allowed }
+    ...:        uint[]?  // Custom key sounds can be inserted here by using an audio filename (with extension) as a key }
 ```
 - Note: `y` (pulse number) should be the same as `y` of an existing laser slam note; otherwise, the event is ignored.